maierbn/opendihu/readme.md

 All other needed dependencies are handled by the `scons` build system.
 For each dependency you can either specify the path of its installation, if it is already present on your system or do not specify anything and let the build system download, build and install it on its own.
 Note that python3 with numpy, scipy and matplotlib is such a dependency.
 Opendihu will download and install python3 and these packages.

 The installation procedure is later started by the command `scons BUILD_TYPE=debug` for debug build or simply `scons` for release build.
 There is also a `Makefile` with the default target building debug mode and then release mode.
-So the recommended way of the first installation is by running
+Thus, the recommended way of the first installation is by running
 ```
 make
 ```